ahowe42/baseball/README.md

 - [GPFeatureEngineering.ipynb](./notebooks/GPFeatureEngineering.ipynb): This Jupyter notebook demonstrates building functional trees and running a Genetic Programming algorithm on some data.
 In addition, the GP's use for feature engineering is demonstrated, by generating a good-fitting feature to some simulated data.

 - [GPBaseball.ipynb](./notebooks/GPBaseball.ipynb): This Jupyber notebook applies genetic programming to a problem with the baseball data.
+We try to feature engineer a good stat that is a function of team stats for predicting season performance.

+- [GPBaseball_PrevYearStats.ipynb](./notebooks/GPBaseball_PrevYearStats.ipynb): This Jupyber notebook applies genetic programming to a problem with the baseball data.
+We try to feature engineer a good stat that is a function of team roster members' prior year stats for predicting season performance.

 ## View Queries
 The `src` folder holds several view creation queries to be applied to the sqlite database.
 Analysis of the data will be based on these views.